"Total darkness": Dumsor hits parts of Canada, GH lady complains on social media

 @Mizz Vee commented:

-"This is not the first time biaa, they off it sometimes when they doing something on the lights, at least they assured you guys before offing the light and on it on time."
+"This is not the first time biaa, they off it sometimes when they are doing something, at least they assured you guys before offing the lights and restored them on time."

 @Prime Destinations replied: